MisterKaiou/fsharp-constellation/README.md

 There are currently builder for the following SDK option models:

-- `RequestOptions` with name `RequestOptionsBuilder`; instantiate with `requestOptions`
-- `ItemRequestOptions` with name `ItemRequestOptionsBuilder`; instantiate with `itemRequestOptions`
 - `ChangeFeedRequestOptions` with name `ChangeFeedRequestOptionsBuilder`; instantiate with `changeFeedRequestOptions`
 - `ContainerRequestOptions` with name `ContainerRequestOptionsBuilder`; instantiate with `containerRequestOptions`
+- `CosmosClientOptions` with name `CosmosClientOptionsBuilder`; instantiate with `cosmosClientOptions`
+- `CosmosSerializationOptions` with name `CosmosSerializationOptionsBuilder`; instantiate with `cosmosSerializationOptions`
+- `ItemRequestOptions` with name `ItemRequestOptionsBuilder`; instantiate with `itemRequestOptions`
+- `PatchItemRequestOptions` with `PatchItemRequestOptionsBuilder`; instantiate with `patchItemRequestOptions`
 - `QueryRequestOptions` with name `QueryRequestOptionsBuilder`; instantiate with `queryRequestOptions`
+- `ReadManyRequestOptions` with name `ReadManyRequestOptionsBuilder`; instantiate with `readManyRequestOptions`
+- `RequestOptions` with name `RequestOptionsBuilder`; instantiate with `requestOptions`
 - `StorageProcedureRequestOptions` with name `StorageProcedureRequestOptionsBuilder`; instantiate with `storageProcedureRequestOptions`
 - `TransactionalBatchItemRequestOptions` with name `TransactionalBatchItemRequestOptionsBuilder`; instantiate with `transactionalBatchItemRequestOptions`
+- `TransactionalBatchPatchItemRequestOptions` with name `TransactionalBatchPatchItemRequestOptionsBuilder`; instantiate with `transactionalBatchPatchItemRequestOptions`
 - `TransactionalBatchRequestOptions` with name `TransactionalBatchRequestOptionsBuilder`; instantiate with `transactionalBatchRequestOptions`

-- `CosmosClientOptions` with name `CosmosClientOptionsBuilder`; instantiate with `cosmosClientOptions`

-- `CosmosSerializationOptions` with name `CosmosSerializationOptionsBuilder`; instantiate with `cosmosSerializationOptions`

 #### Example Usage